SscottK/game-of-yahtzee/README.md

 ![Game Screen Shot](images/CE486684-88C5-4D2D-A3EA-474744CD25C4.png)

-## Why Yahtzee
+## About this app
-I enjoyed playing this game as a kid and thought it would be fun to make.
+I enjoyed playing Yahtzee as a kid and thought it would be fun to make as a browser game.
+This is the first browser game I hace ever made.
+In the game you can roll dice and score them base on the given scoring methods.
+You will have to pay attention though as you can only score in each space once.
+I hope you enjoy playing as much as I do!!

 ## Rules

-- Just some basics
+### Just some basics
 - Each round a player gets 3 chances to roll the dice.
 When a player is rolling it is their turn
 - At any point during a players turn they may choose to score their dice.
 See **"Ways to Score"** below to see how points are scored.
 - If you can not score with the dice after 3 rolls you will have to choose one of the ways to score and "scratch" it.